Emergency Medical Services Director

 Position Responsibilities: With nine responding stations and twelve specialized teams providing EMS services in 468 square miles, the Emergency Medical Services Director is responsible for 72 full time employees and 63 part-time staff including 7 supervisory positions and 61 front line paramedics.
 The Division has an annual budget of $6.3M and responded to 21,046 calls in 2017.
 The next Director will be only the third Director in the department’s history and enters when the profession nationally is facing a multigenerational workforce, challenging turnover statistics, unprecedented call volumes and tight resources.
 This is an opportunity for a technology savvy and innovative leader who is passionate about professional development, succession planning, bridging generations, and is an outstanding advocate for the department in the community, the state and the region.

-Qualifications: A bachelor's degree with coursework in emergency medical science, or a related field and 10 or more years of experience as a paramedic responding to out-of-hospital emergency calls with five years of supervisory experience is required.
-A relevant Master's degree is preferred.
+Qualifications: A bachelor's degree with coursework in emergency medical science, or a related field and prior paramedic experience responding to out-of-hospital emergency calls with five years of supervisory experience is required.
+A relevant Master’s degree is preferred.
 Must possess and maintain North Carolina or National Registry Paramedic Certification, International Trauma Life Support Certification, Advanced Cardiac Life Support Certification, Basic Cardiac Life Support Certification, and be certified by North Carolina Board of Medical board of examiners as a Paramedic or acquire within a negotiated timeframe.